CxRes/prep/sections/protocol.md

 The {{&protocol}} reuses existing HTTP status codes ({{HTTP, Section 15}}) to describe the result of the request for notifications and the semantics of notifications in the response.

-In response to a request where =Accept-Events= header field indicates `PREP` as the preferred protocol, a resource server that supports notifications using the {{&protocol}} MUST communicate the status code for the notifications response using the `status` parameter in the =Events= header field.
+In response to a request where =Accept-Events= header field indicates `prep` as the preferred protocol, a resource server that supports notifications using the {{&protocol}} MUST communicate the status code for the notifications response using the `status` parameter in the =Events= header field.

 For the limited context of notifications using the {{&protocol}}, the status code communicated using the `status` parameter in the =Events= header field MUST have identical semantics to the corresponding HTTP status code, unless otherwise specified.